KasparEtter/ef1p/pages/email/email.md

 `SSHFP` records leverage the authentication provided by [DNSSEC](/internet/#domain-name-system-security-extensions) to secure the initial connection to an SSH server.
-They are published at the domain of the server and you can look them up with the [DNS resolver](/internet/tools/#dns-resolver) from the first article.
+They are published at the domain of the server, and you can look them up with the [DNS resolver](/internet/tools/#dns-resolver) from the first article.
-For example, the domain `ccczh.ch` has two `SSHFP` records and the server's public key has to match at least [one of them](https://datatracker.ietf.org/doc/html/rfc4255#section-2.1).
+For example, the domain `ccczh.ch` has two `SSHFP` records, and the server's public key has to match [at least one of them](https://datatracker.ietf.org/doc/html/rfc4255#section-2.1).
 [OpenSSH](https://en.wikipedia.org/wiki/OpenSSH) allows you to generate the `SSHFP` records with the [following command](https://man.openbsd.org/ssh-keygen.1#r) on the server: `ssh-keygen -r {Hostname}`.
 If your [name server](https://en.wikipedia.org/wiki/Name_server) does not support